 The natural posture of parenting often bends itself towards protecting our kids at all costs.
-And rightly so in many ways.
+And rightly so in many ways – there’s no shortage of things to guard them from.
 However, if opening our home to foster care has taught me anything about being a parent it's that there is a fine line between protecting my kids from the dangers of being exposed to hard things and protecting them from the dangers of NOT being exposed to hard things.
 My natural tendency would be to create a world of comfort and convenience for them while unintentionally never allowing them to see and respond to a world of brokenness and hopelessness that exists around them.
 Perhaps my greatest fear as a parent should not be the dangers and difficulties which exist all around my daugthers as much as it should be the self-centeredness and entitlement which exist deep within them.
+Perhaps my goal as a dad is not that I necessarily raise safe kids, but that I raise strong ones.
 If our society has anything today it's self-centered, self-entitled kids.
 I see it in my own.
 That's the terrifying norm.

 A COLLISION OF TWO WORLDS

 There are very real and often times legitimate concerns over the effects bringing a child from hard places into our homes could have on our biological children.
 I am not oblivious to that and do not negate it.
-By no means am I suggesting we compromise the safety of our children.
+We have had to say no to some things because we just didn’t feel like it would be the safest or wisest thing for us as parents to expose our family to at the time.
+So by no means am I suggesting we compromise the safety of our children.
 This is to say, however, that an equally legitimate concern we should have for our kids is the honest awareness as parents that we are prone to raise them in a sheltered, child-centered, entitlement oriented environment sometimes - all in the name of their safety.
 This too is dangerous.

-My wife and I are by no means raising perfect kids and we continually wrestle with wanting to provide for our girls without creating a sense of entitlement in them.
-Like most parents we don't always know what we're doing, but I do know one thing - they often talk about wanting more sisters, two more to be exact, and as a father my heart rejoices when I hear them express theirs in that way.
+My wife and I are certainly not perfect parents, nor are raising perfect kids.
+We continually wrestle with wanting to provide for our girls without creating a sense of entitlement in them.
+Like most parents we don't always know what we're doing, but I do know one thing - they often talk about wanting more sisters, and as a father my heart rejoices when I hear them express theirs in that way.
 I hear them saying there's more to be done, the work is not over, more kids need to know they are loved.

 - Foster Care: An Invitation Into An Entirely New Story